 "You?
 Do me a tavor?
-The smiled.
+Fresmiled.
 "Going to buy me a razor to cut my throat with, Lola?" .
 "It's about 'Recompense,' Lola said, leaning forward slightly.
 "I have a hunch you won't want Arden in the part tomorrow.
 In fact, I'd bet my last dollar that you won't."
-"She'll work in 'Recompense,'" he same reason that she changed hers," Lola said.
-"She had a very good rea-son, though a pretty name originally.
-Her name was . .
-Merle Caron."
-"Yes," he said, "that's a pretty name."
+"She'll work in 'Recompense,'" he

 "She'll work in 'Recompense,'" he "She'll work in 'Recompense,'" he said.
 "Save your breath and your last dollar, Lola.
 You'll need them both soon unless you pull up."

 "Well," Lola said slowly, "I've been doing a little research.
 I find that Sue Arden's name is not Sue Arden."

 "Not really," Derek said.
 "I suppose yours is Lolo Marvel, you little Tenth Avenue Annie!"